ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 3. Security Considerations

-   This document reinforces DNS server behaviour expectations and does not introduce new security considerations.
+   This document reinforces correct DNS server behaviour expectations and does not introduce new security considerations.

 4. IANA Considerations